rajeevsd123/ai-case-study/README.md

         - A minor procedure under sedation uses transvaginal ultrasound to aspirate the follicles and obtain the eggs followed by same day sperm insemination

-        - Monitoring embryo growth to determine the optimal day & embryo(s) for transfe
+        - Monitoring embryo (a fertlized egg) growth to determine the optimal day & embryo(s) for transfer

     [Difference beteween IUI and IVF](https://www.sart.org/patients/fyi-videos/the-difference-between-iui-and-ivf/)